CS-PCC/.github/ta_certs/README.md

 # Teaching Assistant Certificates

+A Teaching Assistant Certificate is an official credential that confirms that you successfully completed position of teaching assistant in class.

-There are certifications for teaching assistant (TA), if you have any concerns, do not hesitate to reach out to me at swang03@pasadena.edu
+If you would like to verify the certificate, please reach out to me at swang03@pasadena.edu